vekoLSU/AI-Texas-Holdem-CSC4444/README.md

-# Texas Hold'em Poker Bot
+#The WINNING Texas Hold'em Poker Bot for CSC 4444 Artificial Intellegence

 An AI poker bot for Texas Hold'em tournaments.
 It uses advanced decision-making, hand evaluation, and opponent modeling.